 The Food Law Enforcement Service is provided through multi-disciplinary Environmental Health Officers (EHO) and a Food Safety Officer.
-This means in addition to food law, EHOs have responsibilities for other aspects of Environmental Health including health and safety at work, public health, environmental protection and housing.
-The full scope of the food service is set out in Appendix 1(B).
+This means in addition to food law, EHOs have responsibilities for other aspects of Environmental Health including health and safety at work, public health, environmental protection, and housing.
+The full scope of the Environmental Health Service is set out in Appendix II.